Kumjami/royalties-api/README.md

 A Heroku environment has been set in order to have a sandbox environment where to easily check the application:

 > https://kumjami-royalties-api.herokuapp.com

+This environment gets a new version deployed whenever a push/merge to master is done.
+It relays on a Redis instance in order to keep the state between deployments.